malwaredetective/spudnet/README.md

 | status | Report the Status of LilSpud. |
 | whoami | Query System Information |
 | exit | Terminate the Current Session. |

+For additional information, review the command reference guide on the Wiki: https://github.com/malwaredetective/spudnet/wiki.

 ---